ZhiyeTang/FOSSIL/README.md

 # Fusing Item Similarity Models with Self-Attention Networks

-> This is a self-implemented repository for the paper **[FISSA: Fusing Item Similarity Models with Self-Attention Networks for Sequential Recommendation](http://csse.szu.edu.cn/staff/panwk/publications/Conference-RecSys-20-FISSA.pdf)**.
+> This is a self-implemented repository for the paper **["Fusing Similarity Models with Markov Chains for Sparse Sequential Recommendation."](https://arxiv.org/pdf/1609.09152)**.

 **Requirements**